jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 HTTP client which reveals the response whilst it is in progress and a parser which can begin to interpret that response before it sees all of it.
-Nor is it novel to use these parts together to produce a streaming resource interpretation.
-Every current web browser already implements such a schema.
+Nor is it novel to use these parts together to produce a streaming interpretation.
+Every current web browser already implements a similar pattern.
 Load any complex webpage -- essentially an aggregation of hypertext and other resources -- and the HTML will be parsed and displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
 In the case of progressive JPEG or SVG[^1] the images themselves will also be presented incrementally.
-This incremental display is achieved through optimised software created for the single task of displaying web pages.
+This incremental display is achieved through software created for a single purpose, to display web pages.
-The new contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.
+The contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.

 REST aggregation could be faster